-Jewish people all over the world will be celebrating the start of the festival of Purim, which begins on 1 March.
+Jewish people all over the world will be celebrating the start of the festival of Purim, which takes place on 9 and 10 March.
 Check out some of the colourful celebrations!

 Every year Jewish people from all over the world wear fancy dress to celebrate the beginning of the festival of Purim.